crinuleiroz/ootrs-format-updater/README.md

 `../path/to/input_folder/converted/`

 > [!IMPORTANT]
-> When using a folder for input, the directoy structure will be preserved.
+> When using a folder for input, the directory structure will be preserved.
 All supported files are converted and placed in their corresponding locations within the `converted` folder.
 >
 > So don't worry — you can safely convert an organized folder without losing its original structure!